Tannazsetayesh/ai-chatbot-rag/README.md

 ## Key Features

-- Crawler to download IRS HTML documents up to 2 levels deep
+- Crawler to download HTML documents (IRS IRM)
 - HTML parsing using BeautifulSoup
-- Intelligent text chunking using sentence boundaries (or custom logic)
+- Intelligent text chunking using sentence boundaries
 - Embedding generation using Vertex AI or other models
 - Pinecone integration for vector search
 - LLM-based query answering via Gemini or text-bison